luije87/documentation/csv.rst

 ===================== ==================================================================
 \*title               The jobs's title
 \*job_type_name       The type of job.
 Must be one of the system job types
 \*application_medium  The method a student should use to apply.
-One of handsake, external_link, offline division_code         The code corresponding to the division this job belongs to description           Description of the job job_function_name     The job function name.
+One of ['handsake', 'external_link', 'offline', 'handshake_and_external'] division_code         The code corresponding to the division this job belongs to description           Description of the job job_function_name     The job function name.
 Must be one of the system job functions.